xgao27/BabyGPT/README.md

 # BabyGPT

 A learning project building a GPT-2 style language model from scratch in PyTorch.
 Each notebook adds one concept on top of the previous, going from a bare transformer to a trained, fine-tuned model that uploads to HuggingFace Hub.
+All the progressive steps are then combined into standalone training scripts for pretraining and finetuning.
+The pretraining stage follows the [NanoGPT tutorial](https://github.com/karpathy/build-nanogpt) by Andrej Karpathy.

 ## Structure